 - Reduce GHG emission intensity (t-CO2e/production t) in conjunction with product manufacturing by at least 10% compared to

 ＊Not including GHG emissions from the electric power business and transportation using Group vehicles.

 - The Group promotes absorption and fixation of carbon dioxide by supporting sustainable forest management including expanding

 forest plantations and preserving company-owned forests to contribute to achieving an 80% GHG reduction by 2050, the long-term

-Under this management system, the Environmental Management Department of Oji Holdings Corporation, which oversees the management status of the environmental risks and opportunities which have an impact on the overall Group, such as those of climate change, as well as energy consumption and GHG emissions, conducts an evaluation and analysis, reports the results to the Director of the Board and Executive Officer in charge of the environment (Masatoshi Kaku) on a monthly basis, and submits and reports them to the Group Management Meeting once a year.
+Under this management system, the Environmental Management Department of Oji Holdings Corporation, which oversees the management status of the environmental risks and opportunities which have an impact on the overall Group, such as those of climate change, water resources, biodiversity, and forest management, as well as energy consumption and GHG emissions, conducts an evaluation and analysis, reports the results to the Director of the Board and Executive Officer in charge of the environment on a monthly basis, and submits and reports them to the Group Management Meeting once a year.